blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 Pin-by-pin:

-- **+3V3** → top of each thermistor's 10 kΩ series resistor, SDP810 `VIO`, CT bias-circuit divider high leg.
+- **+3V3** → top of each thermistor's 10 kΩ series resistor, SDP810 `VIO`, top leg of the CT bias divider (10 kΩ from +3V3 to bias node).
-- **GND** → bottom of each thermistor NTC, SDP810 `GND`, CT bias-circuit divider low leg, bias capacitor.
+- **GND** → bottom of each thermistor NTC, SDP810 `GND`, bottom leg of the CT bias divider (10 kΩ from bias node to GND), bottom of the 10 µF bias-decoupling capacitor.
 - **A0** → wiper (mid-point) of the supply-air thermistor divider.
 - **A1** → wiper of the return-air thermistor divider.
-- **A2** → output of the CT bias circuit (CT TRRS sleeve/tip → 10 kΩ → bias node → 10 µF to GND → A2).
+- **A2** → CT signal node.
+The two 10 kΩ resistors form a divider from +3V3 to GND with the midpoint (the **bias node**) sitting at Vref/2 ≈ 1.65 V. The 10 µF capacitor connects from the bias node to GND — it decouples the bias rail to AC ground, **not** in series with the signal.
+The CT's TRRS plug bridges A2 and the bias node: tip → A2, sleeve → bias node (or vice versa; the AC signal is symmetric).
+A2 then sees 1.65 V DC with the CT's AC swing superimposed, keeping the signal inside the 0–3.3 V ADC window.
 - **SDA / SCL** → SDP810 `SDA` / `SCL` (the Notecarrier has pull-ups on-board).
 - **+VBAT / +5V** pad → Mojo `LOAD` output; `BAT` input of Mojo ← 5V DC from the AC/DC supply.